What is Cervicogenic Dizziness?

 Cervicogenic Dizziness Diagnosis

-Cervicogenic dizziness is usually diagnosed after other causes of vertigo have been eliminated.
+Diagnosis of cervicogenic dizziness usually occurs after the elimination of other causes of vertigo.
 This would include conditions such as vestibular neuritis, benign positional vertigo, psychogenic vertigo, and Meniere’s disease.

 An assessment may include: